Arunwhite/python/README.md

 Build the Docker image: Open a terminal and navigate to the directory containing app.py and the Dockerfile.
 Run the following command to build the Docker image:

-docker build -t python-hello-app .
+docker build -t python .

 Run the Docker container: Run the following command to start a container from the image you just built: